Details that Impact DUI Sentencing

 If you have been charged with a DUI, one of the primary concerns the state has, is that you may have put yourself or others at risk.
 From the people in vehicles around you to the ages and injuries of the passengers in your own vehicle, these dangers are all assessed.
 This combination of results can have a tremendous impact on the management of your case and its outcome.
 For example, driving drunk with someone who is under 14 in the vehicle may prevent you from qualifying for the ARD program and may also result in additional charges.
 A Lower Merion DUI defense attorney can elaborate.

 The court bases some of their sentencing procedures on your history.
 If this isn’t your first charge of its kind, you could be looking at more severe penalties than first-time offenders.
 The problem with a DUI is that both your driving record as well as your criminal history record matter a great deal when it comes to sentencing and determining penalties.

-If you are facing a felony or even a misdemeanor DUI charge, it’s a good idea to consult with an attorney today.
+If you are facing a felony or even a misdemeanor DUI charge, it’s a good idea to consult with a Bensalem DUI attorney today.
 You may be able to enter the ARD program or find some other way to reduce the impact this event has on your life.
-At Young, Marr & Associates, we are dedicated to making sure your case receives the best outcome possible.
+At Young, Marr, Mallis & Associates, our Dauphin County DUI defense lawyers are dedicated to making sure your case receives the best outcome possible.

 Call our Bucks County criminal defense attorneys immediately at (609) 257-4019 in New Jersey or (215) 372-8667 in Pennsylvania or contact us online for your free initial consultation.